pyroteus/pyroteus/docs/source/maths/3-metric-based.rst

    Image taken from :cite:`Wallwork:21` with author's permission.

-Given a metric field, the eigendecomposition may be computed in Pyroteus using the function :func:`~.compute_eigendecomposition`.
+Given a metric field, the eigendecomposition may be computed in Goalie using the function :func:`~.compute_eigendecomposition`.
 Similarly, given :class:`firedrake.function.Function`\s representing the eigenvectors and eigenvalues of a metric, it may be assembled using the